-ENLARGING OUR CONVERSATIONS
+EXPANDING OUR MEANINGFUL CONVERSATIONS

 Julian Treasure gives a great talk about how to have better conversations.
 In it he mentions some obvious things like staying away from gossip, judging, negativity, complaining, excuses, exaggeration, and dogmatism – He also gives us a simple formula he calls H.A.I.L for having better and more positive conversations.